AMTV

-MTVAMTV (formerly known as Music Feed, sometimes known as AMTV's Music Feed) is a television program on MTV in the United States, first aired unofficially as a sneak preview on March 26, 2009, and launched officially on March 30, 2009.
+MTVAMTV (formerly known as Music Feed, sometimes known as AMTV's Music Feed) is a television programming block on MTV in the United States that first aired unofficially as a sneak preview on March 26, 2009, and launched officially on March 30, 2009.
 It was originally the network's primary source of music video programming, but is now a general programming block.
 AMTV and AMTV2 were removed from MTV's lineup in 2017, but the AMTV logo remains in use during early morning general programming.
 For ratings purposes, the block is marketed as a separate network from MTV.